 - 1/2 tsp salt

 - 1 teaspoon pumpkin pie spice (homemade or store-bought)

 - 1/2 cup unsalted butter (melted (113g))

 - 1 tsp pure vanilla extract

-- In a medium bowl, whisk together flour, salt, baking soda, cinnamon, cloves, nutmeg and ginger.
+- In a medium bowl, whisk together the gluten-free flour blend, xanthan gum (if using), baking soda, salt, and pumpkin pie spice.
 Set aside.

 - In a large bowl, mix together melted butter, pumpkin, sugar, brown sugar and vanilla.
 Then gradually add in the dry ingredients to the sugars, mixing thoroughly.
 Mix until completely combined.

 - Press down slightly on the balls of dough as they won't spread very much during baking.
-Bake for 8-12 minutes or until edges and bottom of cookies are slightly browned.
-Let cool on baking sheet for 5 minutes before transferring to a wire rack.
+Bake at 350F for 8-10 minutes or until edges and bottom of cookies are slightly browned.

 - Immediately, press the remaining chopped chocolate into the dough balls and sprinkle with flaky sea salt, if using.

 - Let cool on the baking sheet for 5 minutes before transferring to a wire cooling rack.